karma-git/kb/terraform/ec2-nginx/README.md

 webserver_public_ip = "18.153.0.162"
 ...
 ```
-Not you can access to website via browser / curl.
+Now you can access to website via browser / curl.

-!Note: When terraform returns outputs - site doesn't deployed yet.
+!Notу: When terraform returns outputs - site doesn't deployed yet.
 It takes up to ~30 seconds.